uwu/uwu.network/src/pages/~sink/blog/2022/10/wayland.md

 In Sway you simply set your background in the config.

-Wayland has blown me away since trying it again, and I whole-heartedly recommend any somewhat technical Linux user to at least give it a try.
+Wayland has blown me away since trying it again, and I wholeheartedly recommend any somewhat technical Linux user to at least give it a try.

 Even if you uninstall it again afterwards its still a very interesting thing to try, and you may fall in love with it!

-While I'm here, another fun note is that **libinput** started as the input handling code of **Weston** - the reference Wayland implementation, and it was split out, and is now the common way of handling input in X due to its vesatility and device support - though that said, there are still some things that don't use libinput - notably the LinuxWacom project provides libinput drivers, but only the X-specific drivers allow configuring the tablet.
+While I'm here, another fun note is that **libinput** started as the input handling code of **Weston** - the reference Wayland implementation, and it was split out, and is now the common way of handling input in X due to its versatility and device support - though that said, there are still some things that don't use libinput - notably the LinuxWacom project provides libinput drivers, but only the X-specific drivers allow configuring the tablet.

 It's worth noting that multiple distributions of Linux have switched to Wayland as the default:
  - **Fedora** uses Wayland on GNOME since 2016 and KDE since 2021, with X as a fallback if the driver doesn't support it.
  - **Ubuntu** tried Wayland in 2017, but reverted it.
-Since 2021, its the default again.
+Since 2021, it's the default again.
  - **Red Hat Enterprise Linux** uses it since 2019.
  - **Debian** uses it for GNOME since 2019.
  - **Slackware** uses it since 2020.